Pece17/LinuxServerManagement/README.md

 # 3. Changing the hostname permanently on ```ubuntussh```

-Navigate to address http://x.x.x.x/ first and then open the link from there to https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing the ```ubuntussh``` Ubuntu server hostname permanently
+Navigate to address http://x.x.x.x/ first and then open the link from there to https://www.cyberciti.biz/faq/ubuntu-18-04-lts-change-hostname-permanently/ to view the instructions for changing ```ubuntussh``` Ubuntu server hostname permanently

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntussh```